-- 1. Open the Amazon EC2 console. - 2.
-From the navigation bar, select the region that contains the AMI to copy. - 3.
-In the navigation pane, click AMIs. - 4.
+- 1. Open the Amazon EC2 console.

+- 2. From the navigation bar, select the region that contains the AMI to copy.

+- 3. In the navigation pane, click AMIs.

+Amazon Elastic Compute Cloud User Guide for Microsoft Windows Copying an Amazon EC2 AMI with Encrypted Volumes

 Select the AMI to copy, click Actions, and then click Copy AMI.
 If your AMI has encrypted volumes, see Copying an Amazon EC2 AMI with Encrypted Volumes (p.
-70).
+69).